About the Industrial Wastewater Management Program

 Industrial Wastewater Regulations

-Fact Sheet: Revised Sewer Regulations - July 2009
+- Fact Sheet: Revised Sewer Regulations and Operation & Maintenance Regulations

 - 310 CMR 71.00: Industrial Wastewater Regulations for Photo Processors and Printers

 Performance standards and compliance certification standards for industrial-wastewater discharges from photo-processing and printing businesses.

 - 310 CMR 72.00: Industrial Wastewater Standard for Dry Cleaners